 - Exclusive Luxury for Cats: Your feline friends need a cozy home of their own to play, take a nap or jump around; this cat house is sure to be their dream-come-true

-- Multi-Layered Playhouse: 2 roomy condos offer luxurious napping experience; 3 plush perches with raised edge allow your cat rest on its head while watching over the house; sisal-covered slope adds so...
+- All-in-One Playground: 2 roomy condos offer luxurious napping experience; 3 plush perches with raised edges allow your cat to rest on its head while watching over the house; sisal-covered slope adds...

 If you own more than one declawed cat, you should consider getting this huge cat tree from Feandrea.

 First things first, this cat tree is 67 inches high.
 Yes, it’s not the highest on the market — some models can reach a whopping 90 inches!
 But for declawed cats, it’s advised to stay below 70 inches since they can’t really climb or jump efficiently.